slothdude/thoughts/README.md

 for the post by `firebase.database().ref('posts').push();`, javascripts annoying synchronicity strikes again: the state wasn't updating before I was trying to use it.
 I fixed this by making
-[a separate component for getting the name].
+[a separate component for getting the name] and did
+[a similar thing for the picture icons].

 [a separate component for getting the name]: ./src/Name.js/
+[a similar thing for the picture icons]: ./src/Picture.js/